 The Overnight Lending Rate and Credit Card Interest Rates

-There id little relation between the overnight lending rate and credit card interest rates.
+There is little relation between the overnight lending rate and credit card interest rates.
 The overnight lending rate set by the Bank of Canada represents less than one per cent of bank funding, says the Canadian Bankers Association (CBA).
 In fact, the CBA says it in no way influences the pricing of consumer lending or credit card interest rates.

 An interest-free period from purchase to payment, depending on the card, as long as the balance is paid in full when owing.

 By paying off your balance each month, you’re receiving free short-term financing from your credit card issuer.
-For those who don’t pay their balance, issuers recover some of the cost through high interest rates.
+For those who don’t pay their balance, issuers recover some of the costs through high interest rates.